 To grind the meat, I found the Ninja Blender is the best choice.
 This is what I also use to blend the raw meat for the Leberkäse

-There was a large boiler in the basement, as you see below.
-The pig was already cut in pieces.
-We placed the meat parts in a hot water broth with root vegetables, like carrots, celery, onions, bay leaves, juniper berries, salt, and peppercorns and let it boil until done.
-We fixed our plates with the cooked meat.
-The side was a Sauerkraut and a slice of Bauernbrot.
+In the basement, there was a large boiler, as shown below.
+The pig had already been chopped into pieces.
+We placed the meat sections into a hot water broth along with root vegetables like carrots, celery, onions, bay leaves, juniper berries, salt, and peppercorns and allowed it to boil until fully cooked.
+We prepared our plates with the tender meat.
+On the side, we served Sauerkraut and a slice of Bauernbrot.

 Kesselsuppe

-Kesselsuppe is the broth in the kettle, where we boiled our liver and blood wurst.
-Sometimes we let one or two burst on purpose.
-That, we would eat sometimes with small Spätzle in the broth also called Riebelesuppe
+Kesselsuppe is the flavorful broth that simmers in the kettle, where we boiled our liver and blood sausage.
+Occasionally, we would intentionally let one or two sausages burst during cooking.
+We enjoyed this dish sometimes with small Spätzle added to the broth, which is also referred to as Riebelesuppe.
+It was a comforting meal that always brought everyone together.

 Large pieces of the pig were boiling in a broth with root vegetables, like carrots, celery, onions, bay leaves, juniper berries, salt, and peppercorns